Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/sample_visualizations.md

 **URL:** <http://catview.uzi.uni-halle.de/>

 <img src="Images/CATview-1.png" width="99%" alt="[CATview-1 image]"/>
-**add caption**

-CATview is developed by the working group on eHumanities of the Computer Science Institute of Martin Luther University Halle-Wittenberg **[add link]**.
-It makes it possible to view the textual variation at different degrees of granularity: from a macrolevel view (figure 1), where the witnesses are displayed horizontally with different rectangles representing a segment of text like a word, phrase, or paragraph.

 <img src="Images/CATview-2.png" width="99%" alt="[CATview-2 image]"/>
-**add caption**

- Conversely, users can zoom in to see a more detailed view on the text (figure 2).
-Segments are aligned vertically (in columns); in figure 2 we see that some segments have a darker shade, which indicates the level of similarity.
+CATview was developed by the [working group on eHumanities of the Computer Science Institute of Martin Luther University Halle-Wittenberg](http://www.informatik.uni-halle.de/ti/forschung/ehumanities/) to visualize textual variation at different degrees of granularity.
+On a macrolevel view (the first image above), the witnesses are displayed horizontally with different rectangles representing a segment of text like a word, phrase, or paragraph, which allows the user to identify locations where text is present in some but not all witnesses.
+Alternatively (the second image above), users can zoom in for a closer look the text.
+Here segments are aligned vertically (in columns); darker shading indicates a greater degree of textual of similarity.

 ### TRAViz